pingcap/docs-tidb-operator/en/get-started.md

 You can access the panel of TiDB Dashboard at <http://localhost:12333> on the host where you run `kubectl`.

-Note that if you run `kubectl port-forward` in a Docker container or on a remote host instead of your local host, you can not access TiDB Dashboard using `localhost` from your browser.
+Note that if you run `kubectl port-forward` in a Docker container or on a remote host instead of your local host, you cannot access TiDB Dashboard using `localhost` from your local browser.
 In this case, you can run the following command to listen on all addresses.

 ```bash
 kubectl port-forward --address 0.0.0.0 -n tidb-cluster svc/basic-tidb-dashboard-exposed 12333 > pf12333.out &